mpv-player/mpv/DOCS/man/input.rst

         occupies.
 Its sub-properties ``l``, ``r``, ``t``, and ``b`` should all be set to the left, right, top, and bottom margins respectively.
         Values are between 0.0 and 1.0, normalized to window width/height.

-    Sub-paths can be accessed directly; e.g. ``user-data/my-script/state/a`` can be read, written, or observed.

-    The top-level object itself cannot be written directly; write to sub-paths instead.

-    Converting this property or its sub-properties to strings will give a JSON representation.
-If converting a leaf-level object (i.e. not a map or array) and not using raw mode, the underlying content will be given (e.g. strings will be printed directly, rather than quoted and JSON-escaped).

     ``user-data/mpv/ytdl``
         Data shared by the builtin ytdl hook script.